Geek-Estate/horizon-landingpage/hospitality-network-setup/index.md

 ---
 layout: page
-title: Setup Your Own Premium Hospitality Network
+title: Location Aware Community Engagement Platform
 date: 2014-08-16
 author: Drew Meyers
 ---
-Horizon allows members to connect and host one another during members' travels.
-In return for free accommodation, travelers make donations to your member association or a non profit organization of the host's choosing.
+Horizon allows members to find other trusted community members by location, with the option to host one another during members' travels.
+In return for accommodation, travelers make donations to your member association or a non profit organization of the host's choosing.

 Benefits to upgrading to Premium or Enterprise?